Minimally invasive stabilization (MIS) for cervical myelomalacia

-Minimally invasive back stabilization may be a treatment option for some patients who are suffering from degenerative spine conditions like cervical myelomalacia (the softening of the spinal cord in the upper spine).
-This condition can occur when there is insufficient blood supply to the spinal cord, and is often caused by sports-related injuries to the spinal cord or by spinal degeneration that happens naturally due to aging.
+Minimally invasive back stabilization may be a treatment option for some patients who are experiencing pain from degenerative spine conditions like cervical myelomalacia (the softening of the spinal cord in the upper spine).
+This condition can occur when there is insufficient blood supply to the spinal cord.
+It is often caused by sports-related injuries to the spinal cord or by spinal degeneration that happens naturally due to aging.

-When considering MIS for cervical myelomalacia, patients should learn as much as possible about the procedure, its risks and benefits, and what the recovery process may entail.
+When considering minimally invasive surgery for cervical myelomalacia, patients should learn as much as possible about the procedure, including its risks, benefits and what the recovery process may entail.
 Below is a basic overview of minimally invasive back stabilization surgery at Laser Spine Institute:

-- A small incision (usually less than 1-inch in length) is required for the surgeon to access the affected areas of the spine.
+- A small incision is required for the surgeon to access the affected areas of the spine

-- An implant, bone graft, and the patient’s own stem cells are inserted into the space between adjacent cervical vertebrae that was formerly occupied by the damaged disc, and minimal hardware is used to stabilize the area.
+- An implant and bone graft are inserted into the space between adjacent cervical vertebrae that was formerly occupied by the damaged disc

-The recovery process after minimally invasive back or neck stabilization will be different for every patient.
+The recovery process after minimally invasive neck or back stabilization will be different for every patient.
 However, the first four to six weeks after surgery are crucial for rehabilitation.
-While it is important for patients to become mobile again in the days following surgery, it is just as important that they do not overexert themselves or perform any lifting, bending, or twisting.
-A full set of instructions, limitations, and exercises will be provided by the patient’s surgeon and physical therapy consultants.
+While it is important for patients to become mobile again in the days following surgery, it is just as important that they do not overexert themselves or perform any lifting, bending or twisting.
+A full set of instructions, limitations and exercises will be provided by the patient’s surgeon and physical therapy consultants.